seattlemuses/seattlemuses.github.io/_posts/2013-06-16-muses-is-proud-to-introduce-its-first-trainees-luan-and-niang.md

 ---
+published: true
 title: "Muses is proud to introduce its first trainees, Luan and Niang"
+author: Sandrine
 date: 2013 June 16
-categories: [muses updates]
+categories:
-tags: [Burma, Chin, conscious fashion, ethical fashion, Fashion training, job opportunities, made in USA, Refugee, Seattle, slow fashion, vocational training, Washington state]
-author: Sandrine
+  - Ethical Fashion
+  - muses updates
+tags:
+  - Burma
+  - Chin
+  - Conscious Fashion
+  - Fashion training
+  - job opportunities
+  - made in USA
+  - Refugee
+  - Seattle
+  - Slow Fashion
+  - vocational training
+  - Washington
 hero: /assets/img_8161.jpg
 ---
 Luan and Niang are originally from Burma and belong to the Chin community.
 They now live in Tukwila.
 Luan used to work as a tailor and dress maker.
 Before moving to the US, she spent several years in a Burmese refugee camp in India.
 Niang learned how to sew from her mother.
 She stayed many years in Malaysia and moved to WA State 5 years ago.
 Both are very excited to start the Muses Training.
 The 2 month training will offer them the opportunity to improve their professional skills and upon graduation, Luan and Niang hope to find a fair-paid job that will allow them to gain further financial independence.
 This pilot training is a bright new adventure for both them and the Muses team.
 We are proud and excited to have Luan and Niang as our first students!